 Intended learning outcomes: Produce an overview on distribution planning, distribution inventory, and distribution resource planning (DRP II).
 Disclose the concept of (integrated) resource management.
-Explain bottleneck capacity as well as the five focusing steps in the theory of constraints (TOC) approach.

 Distribution planning is one component of the ERP concept that goes beyond MRP II.

-Distribution planning covers the planning activities associated with site and location planning, transportation, warehousing, inventory levels, materials handling, order administration, industrial packaging, data processing, and communications networks to support distribution ([APIC16], sequence of tasks modified).
+Distribution planning covers the planning activities associated with site and location planning, transportation, warehousing, inventory levels, materials handling, order administration, industrial packaging, data processing, and communications networks to support distribution ([ASCM22], sequence of tasks modified).

 Distribution planning determines the distribution network structure, often a multi-echelon structure (see Section 3.1.3).
 Inventory management in this chain can be handled in principle in the same way that it is for the chain from raw material to final product, via the various structure levels.
 A central task of distribution planning is resource management in the distribution system, in particular inventory management.

-Distribution inventory is inventory, usually spare parts and finished goods, located in the distribution system (e.g., in warehouses and in-transit between warehouses and the consumer [APIC16]).
+Distribution inventory is inventory, usually spare parts and finished goods, located in the distribution system (e.g., in warehouses and in-transit between warehouses and the consumer [ASCM22]).
 The terms pipeline inventory, or pipeline stock, are used simultaneously.[note 507]

 The term DRP II developed as an extension of DRP (distribution requirements planning; see Section 12.2.1), which stands for a deterministic method of management of distribution inventory.
 The term DRP II was coined in analogy to the term MRP II, an extension of MRP.
 The techniques of management of distribution inventory do not differ essentially from inventory management in production and procurement.
 For this reason, they will not be treated in a separate section.
 However, distribution control is examined in Section 15.4.
 There you will find a description of important distribution planning tasks and results, such as transport planning and scheduling.